jmshrv/finamp/README.md

 #### Redesign Beta

 We're currently in the process of redesigning Finamp to transform it into a modern, beautiful, and feature-rich music player made specifically for Jellyfin.
-You can join the betas on [Google Play](https://play.google.com/store/apps/details?id=com.unicornsonlsd.finamp) and [Apple TestFlight](https://testflight.apple.com/join/AyqD6mj7), or download the latest beta APK from the [releases page](https://github.com/jmshrv/finamp/releases).
+You can join the beta on [Google Play](https://play.google.com/store/apps/details?id=com.unicornsonlsd.finamp) and [Apple TestFlight](https://testflight.apple.com/join/UqHTQTSs), or download the latest beta APK from the [releases page](https://github.com/jmshrv/finamp/releases).
 Please note that the beta is still work-in-progress, so the UI and functionality might be inconsistent or incomplete, and is not final.
 However, the beta is **fully functional and should be stable** enough for daily use.

 ---